Denture Care: Adapting to Your New Smile

 Speaking may also require practice.
 It may be difficult to pronounce certain words.
 Usually, this problem is overcome within two weeks.
 New denture wearers can adjust more quickly to their new prosthesis by practicing reading aloud.

-With a well fitting denture and practice, denture adhesives may not be necessary.
-Denture wearers should expect the lower denture to fit somewhat loosely.
-They may need to learn how to use the muscles of the cheeks and tongue to keep the denture in place.
+With a well fitting denture and practice, adhesives may not be necessary.
+Wearers should expect the lower denture to fit somewhat loosely.
+They may need to learn how to use the muscles of the cheeks and tongue to keep it in place.
 Although this might sound bothersome, with practice, it becomes second nature.

 If your dentures fit poorly, cause persistent mouth irritation, chip, crack, or break, it is important to see your dentist.
 Although most gum remodeling occurs within the first year, changes in gums and bone continue throughout one's lifetime.
 Over time this may result in ill fitting or loose dentures and may compromise facial appearance.